Ukrainian submarine Zaporizhzhia: History

 On 22 March 2014, it was reported that the submarine had been taken over by Russian forces after being surrounded and harassed by Russian Navy ships, who demanded its surrender.
 The commander of the ship reportedly agreed to surrender his ship, then started flying the Russian Navy flag.
 Zaporizhzhia was placed under Black Sea Fleet control, after Ukrainian symbols were removed from the submarine.
 Half of the submarine's crew continued to serve in the Russian Navy.
 On 29 March 2014, the Black Sea Fleet was reported to have refused to add the submarine to its ranks on the grounds that it was obsolete and suffered from a number of technical issues.
 The Russian Navy then offered to return Zaporizhzhia to Ukraine to either continue its service or to be recycled as scrap-metal.
 It was reported the submarine would be transferred from the Streletskaya buhta to Yuzhnaya buhta, where the Russian submarine division is.
 Later sources in the Russian Navy announced that submarine should be returned to Ukrainian Navy.
 Later (it was reported) Russia decided not to return the submarine to Ukraine.
 But in mid-May the submarine was scheduled to be returned to Ukraine, where it was likely to become a museum piece.
-A part of the Ukrainian Navy was then returned to Ukraine but Russia suspended this agreement before returning submarine Zaporizhzhia because/after Ukraine did not renew its unilaterally declared ceasefire on 1 July 2014 in the War in Donbass.
+A part of the Ukrainian Navy was then returned to Ukraine but Russia suspended this agreement before returning submarine Zaporizhzhia because/after Ukraine did not renew its unilaterally declared ceasefire on 1 July 2014 in the War in Donbas.
 Hence Zaporizhzhia was not returned to Ukraine.

 The Russian submarine B-871 "Alrosa" provided crew for the Zaporizhzhia and training for the newly Russian sailors.

 As of 29 December 2020, Google Maps imagery showed U-01 afloat and pier-side in Yuzhnaya Bay in Sevastopol surrounded by containment booms, next to Romeo-class submarine S-49.

+However, as of 2024, the submarine is no longer present at Sevastopol, and is presumably scrapped.